Updated: 3 days ago

-California lawyers are very busy people, soliciting a lawyer with pro bono work will most likely result in an immediate and irrefutable rejection.
+California lawyers are very busy people, soliciting any lawyer with pro bono work will most likely result in an immediate rejection.
 If they do not offer it (on their website or as members of a pro bono organization), don't ask for it!

 And so a lot of people falsely believe that if they need a California lawyer for any case, but cannot pay for one, they nevertheless have the right to having one appointed to them.